telerik/kendo-angular/.github/ISSUE_TEMPLATE.md

 ## Minimal reproduction of the problem with instructions
 <!--
-For bug reports please provide the *STEPS TO REPRODUCE* and if possible a *MINIMAL DEMO* of the problem.
+For bug reports, please provide the **STEPS TO REPRODUCE** and, if possible, a **MINIMAL DEMO** of the issue.
 You can use https://plnkr.co or share your project in a public repository.

   1. Find an example in [the documentation](http://www.telerik.com/kendo-angular-ui/components/) that looks similar to your case.
   2. Open it in Plunker by using the **OPEN AS PLUNKER** button.